catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 [ ] mac song gen errors at read dlc library
 [ ] Profiles should include also Format
 [ ] replace all does not exist
-[ ] come together lyrics
 [ ] each platform should have its own remote location [ ] delete moves to duplicates but does not add dupli if exists [ ] delete does not delete the actual record from repack_audittrail [ ] INCUBUS REDEFINE MULTI SHOWS IN RED AT DUPLICATION MANAGEMENT SCREEN [ ] fix import current month
-[ ] bitrate to compress maybe a config
-[ ] select incl groups has a small error
-[ ] mantra cannot be imported
 [ ] gasoline cannot be packed
-[ ] log is not last come first entry
 [ ] check originals vs original dbb
 [ ] why do i have duplciates on the ps3
 [ ] multiple repacks cannto happen